larryebaum/chef-evaluation/README.md

 - Log in & Download 'DevSec Linux Security Baseline' from the Asset Store
 - Look at `chef-infra -h` for more info & teardown instructions

 Details:
+Ideally, `chef-infra setup` will "just work" and give you everything required.
+However, this isn't a perfect world.
+If things don't work here are a few things to try.
+1. Did a2 converge w/out error?
+Does ./a2-token exist?
+If no, try `vagrant provision a2`
+1. Did srvr converge w/out error?
+Does ./.chef/admin.pem exist?
+If no, try `vagrant provision srvr`
+1. Did nodeX converge w/out error?
+If no, check status of a2 and srvr.
+Try `knife ssl fetch && knife cookbook upload audit && knife role from file base.rb`.
+Was the DevSec profile added to Automate?
+If no, log in and do that.

 - Step-by-step setup instructions are best viewed in the Vagrantfile `.vm.provision` sections
 - Create/install a single node only: `vagrant up [a2|srvr|node1[n]]`
 - Retry creation of a single node: `vagrant provision [a2|srvr|node1[n]]`